 In numerology we live in 9 year cycles.
 As I’m in a 9 Personal Year, I’m completing a life lesson.
 2015 is an exam period for me where I’m being tested on what I’ve learned since 2006 (I launched my psychic career in 2007).
 Find your Personal Year

-9 Personal Years are fantastic for rewriting history, letting go of chronic conditions, and being a mentor to others.
+9 Personal Years are fantastic for rewriting history, letting go of chronic conditions, and being a mentor.
 Perhaps this is the year I stop ‘opening old wounds again and again’ (isn’t that the story of eczema?)
 See my BONUS section on eczema and the eighth chakra at the bottom of the page.

 The final step to healing my eczema was to process a past life where I had killed people.
 I can’t tell you how sad this made me.
 We’ve all been male, female, sinner and saint, but sometimes it’s hard to own it.
 After that realisation, and a lot of crying, my itching stopped for the first time in weeks.
 I feel ready for the next chapter of life now.

 Look at where you keep your toxic feelings hidden and find a safe way to express them.
 What goes in, must come out.
 Perhaps it’s time to clean up your self talk?
 These days, if I feel an itch, I pause and ask ‘what’s below the surface – what is not being said?’